cmstas/Software/dataMCplotMaker/README.md

   - colors: a vector of kColors that you want to use instead of the defaults [ex: vector.push_back(kRed)], starting with the backgrounds and ending with signals

 Supported flags for "options" string:
-  - --outputName X: change the name of the pdf file produced from its default of "data_MC_plot"
+  - --outputName X: change the name of the output file produced from its default of "data_MC_plot" in pdf (you may also specify other file type like xxx.ps)
   - --xAxisLabel X: change the x-axis label from its default of "M_T"
   - --energy X: change the energy from its default of 13 TeV
   - --lumi X: change the lumi from its default of 10.0 fb-1.